Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains."

-### Scene 4: Reflection
+### Scene 4: Aftermath
-*Setting: Isabella's office, late at night, after a heated debate on their differing views.*
+*Setting: Isabella's office, late at night, reflecting on the day's discussions with Cipher.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of the people?"
+Can we truly balance innovation with the needs of society?"

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Cipher.*